 A Tress analysis determines the level of diversification or concentration of the economy for a geographical area.
-A Tress Index of zero represents a totally diversified economy, while an Index of closer to 100 indicates a more concentrated or vulnerable economy to exogenous variables, such as adverse climatic conditions, commodity price fluctuations, etc. The 10 industry Tress Index (in 2015) for the Cederberg economy hovers around 45, which suggests a slightly concentrated economy but diversification amongst certain economic sectors.
-The inclusion of additional subsectors to represent either 22 or 50 industries (73.7 and 76.6 respectively), result in rather different outcomes, whereby the local economy is more vulnerable and susceptible to exogenous factors.
-The district's Tress Index of around 43 as measured by over 10 industries suggests that the district economy is slightly more diversified in terms of this metric.
-Over the 22 and 50 industries largely the same pattern applies as in the local economy of Cederberg Municipality.
+A Tress Index of zero represents a totally diversified economy, while an Index of closer to 100 indicates a more concentrated or vulnerable economy to exogenous variables, such as adverse climatic conditions, commodity price fluctuations, etc. The 10 industry Tress Index (in 2017) for the Cederberg economy hovers around 46, which suggests a slightly concentrated economy but diversification amongst certain economic sectors.
+The inclusion of additional subsectors to represent either 22 or 50 industries (74.2 and 76.7 respectively), result in rather different outcomes, whereby the local economy is more vulnerable and susceptible to exogenous factors.

+The district's Tress Index of around 43 as measured by 10 industries suggests that the district economy is slightly more diversified in terms of this metric.
+The measurements by 22 and 50 industries show largely the same pattern as in the local economy of Cederberg Municipality.